KyCodeHuynh/Hail/README.md

 Hail opens with a three-way handshake to negotiate a connection.
 At the moment, both hosts only confirm that the version number is between 0 and 2, reserved for the development versions of Hail.
-The handshake begins when a sender sends an
+The handshake begins when a sender sends a segment with the `SYN` code set (synchronize).
+The receiver replies with `SYN ACK` (synchronize acknowledge), the sender acknowledges with `ACK`.

-Time-out interval for failure to establish connection.

-TODO: Inital connect time-out.
-How long do we wait for trying to establish a connection?

-TODO: Max number of initial connect attempts.
-How many times do try to establish a connection?
+The time-out interval for any of the handshake messages is 50 ms.
+A maximum of 3 retransmission attempts is made at each step.
+If any fail to acknowledge after 3 attempts with time-outs, then the other host is deemed unreachable.

 ### Chunking into Packets

-Server waits until all segments received, or hits a time-out interval to give up on waiting.

-TODO: How does the server know about file boundaries, i.e., when all of the contents of a file have been received?
-Does Hail ignore this and just send a byte stream, with the client application noticing EOFs to start a new file?
-Or, we could specify file lengths and send END flags.
+The sender sends a chunk of the file at a time.
+It packs the Hail segments and fires it off.
+It can do so again for more of the file up until the *flight window* limit is hit.
+The flight window limits how many segments may be "in-flight" on the network at any one time.
+This allows the sender to easily retransmit any lost or corrupted packets from the most recent window.

-Received packets are put into an array (size allocated as needed or based on packet reporting total file size), then reordered into the final file before being written to disk.
-That means grabbing just the content portion of each packet as it arrives and putting that into the array (copy packet into packet struct temporarily to grab).
+Received packets are put into an array indexed by their sequence numbers before being written to disk.
+That means grabbing just the content portion of each packet as it arrives and putting that into the array.
+We can allocate the size of the array based on the reported file size to begin.
+We'll later want to optimize this to write data to disk as it arrives, to avoid a heap allocation limit (which is typically around 1 MB by default).

 ### Closing the Connection